Supplement For Third Class:

 54-56 Liberal Neutrality:

-She considers how public schools might fulfill this role.
-She believes that those who are committed to the conception of democracy as a state of individuals contend that
+She considers how public schools might fulfil the role of moral education for those whose conception of democracy is a state of individuls.

-55-56 the problem with values clarification s not that it is value-laden, but it is laden with the wrong values.
-Treating very moral opinion as equally worthy encourages children in the false subjectivism that “I have my opinion and you have yours and who’s to say who’s is right?”
+55-56 the problem with a Family tate view that “I have my opinion and you have yours and who’s to say who’s is right?”
 This moral understanding does not take the demands of democratic justice seriously.
 The toleration of mutual respect that values clarification teaches is too indiscriminate for even the most ardent democratic to embrace.

 She goes on to argue that those who hold anti-democratic values believing others are not “equal” need criticism not clarification.
 Failing to call for this is anti-democratic!